karJac/DMRTA2/README.md

 # DMRTA2
-Analysis of DMRTA2+ glioma cells in human GBM for MM.
+Analysis of DMRTA2+ glioma cells in human GBM for MM. (scRNA)

 The hypothesis: DMRTA2+ glioma cells are similar to percityes thus they promote angiogenesis.